tomwhartung/jmws_accoutrements/doc/devops/https-ssl/lets_encrypt/1-comparing_references.md

 We can set up Let's Encrypt only on a live server, so ideally I want to find and use a process that is referenced on multiple sites.

+## Requirements of the Process

 We need to be able to:

-1. Run through it relatively quickly
+1. Run through the process relatively quickly
 2. Be able to quickly find solutions when there's a problem
 3. Be able to back out of changes if there's a serious problem
 4. Keep track of what we did right for one site so we can quickly do it again for others